Forum Co-Chairs

 Evangelos (Evan) K. Oikonomou, MD, DPhil, is a cardiologist-data scientist, and an Assistant Professor at the Yale School of Medicine.
 His research focuses on developing multimodal artificial intelligence (AI) tools that combine common cardiac diagnostics and electronic health record data to enable targeted digital screening for transthyretin amyloid cardiomyopathy (ATTR-CM).
 His recent work includes a multicenter study on the AI-guided detection of ATTR-CM using point-of-care ultrasonography (Lancet Digital Health 2025, PMID: 39890242), a multimodal ECG-echo biomarker that tracks the preclinical progression of ATTR-CM (Eur Heart J 2025, PMID: 40679604), and a foundation-model framework for precision deployment of AI-ECG screening (TARGET-AI).
 His future work aims to translate these AI-based biomarkers into pragmatic clinical workflows to enable the timely diagnosis of ATTR-CM.

-March 2026 Progress Update
+June 2026 Progress Update

 • Work initiated on building a multimodal environment across the Yale multi-hospital health-system to examine the development of a targeted approach to ATTR-CM screening that leverages complementary AI-assisted diagnostic and screening tools